JulianFrattini/rqi-relf/README.md

 * *doc/* : folder containing all additional documentation and supplementary material
   * [Interview Coding Guideline](./doc/Interview%20Coding%20Guideline.pdf) : guideline for coding the interview transcripts
 * *figures/* : folder for all figures
+  * *graphml/* : figures in editable `.graphml` format
+    * *activity-model.graphml* : tree of activities and attributes
+    * *interaction-example.graphml* : mapping a statement describing an interaction effect to the requirements quality theory
+    * *method-visualization.graphml* : visual overview of the data collection and analysis method
+    * *requirements-quality-theory.graphml* : simplified version of the requirements quality theory \[1\]
+  * *pdf/* : the same figures but in viewable `.pdf` format
 * *src/* : folder containing all source code
   * *analytics/* : folder for all source code related to analysis
     * [evaluation.ipynb](./src/analytics/evaluation.ipynb) : notebook to filter and aggregate the data to themes